rmrfslashbin/notes.improvisedscience.org/content/recipes/Thick_and_Chewy_Chocolate_Chip_Cookies.md

 themes:
     - vegetarian
 ---
 The go-to recipe for chocolate chip cookies.
-Browning (rather than simply melting) the butter add an extra dimension and is completely optional.
+Browning (rather than simply melting) the butter adds an extra dimension and is completely optional.

 ## Special Equipment